quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   --o-composition-table filtered_table_16S_pc.qza
 ```

-The ANCOM visualization is a volcano plot showing the ANCOM W statistic to the CLR (center log transform) for the groups.
+The ANCOM visualizations is a volcano plot showing the ANCOM W statistic to the CLR (center log transform) for the groups.
 The W statistic is the number of ANCOM sub-hypotheses that have passed for each individual taxon, indicating that the ratios of that taxon’s relative abundance to the relative abundances of W other taxa were detected to be significantly different (typically FDR-adjusted p < 0.05).
 Because differential abundance in ANCOM is based on the ratio between tests, it does not produce a traditional p-value.
 :walking: